barkha-17/SOC-Security-Monitoring-Splunk/splunk-searches/README.md

 ## Overview

-This folder contains the raw Splunk Search Processing Language (SPL) queries developed during the SOC Security Monitoring project.
+This folder contains the raw Splunk Search Processing Language (SPL) queries developed for the SOC Security Monitoring project.

-These queries were used to detect suspicious activities, validate detections, and support the dashboards and alerts configured within Splunk Enterprise.
+These queries were used to:

+- Detect suspicious activities
+- Build dashboards
+- Configure alerts
+- Validate security events

-## Included Queries
+## Available Queries

 - PowerShell Execution
-- Failed Login Attempts
+- Failed Login Detection
-- DNS Query Monitoring
+- DNS Query Detection
+- Process Creation Detection
+- Network Connection Detection
+- Suspicious Process Detection

-The queries can be executed directly within Splunk Enterprise and serve as the foundation for the detection rules and scheduled alerts implemented in this project.
+Each `.spl` file can be copied directly into Splunk Enterprise for execution.